robhagemans/ansipipe/README.md

         return 0;
     }

-Apart from the C++ header, a (GNU-flavoured) C header and Python module are also provided.
-The header files are MIT-licensed, so there's no licence worries when linking them to your project.
+The C header is self-contained and MIT-licensed, so there's no licence worries when linking it to your project.
+Apart from the C header, a Python module is also provided.

 There are two ways to deploy it.
 One way: